pBread/conversation-relay-echo-back/README.md

 ### Perform a Call

-1. **Call your Twilio number.**
+1. Call your Twilio number.
-2. **Speak a complete sentence**, then pause and wait.
+2. Speak a complete sentence, then pause and wait.
    - Conversation Relay will send your transcript (`prompt`) to the server.
    - The server replies with a `text` token containing the same words.
    - Twilio speaks that text back to you.
 You’ll hear your own words after some delay.
 3. Repeat a few times to get a feel for the end‑to‑end latency.

-   > **Note on latency:** Some Conversation Relay speech models use **semantic endpointing**, which favors waiting for sentence boundaries before finalizing.
+   > Note on latency: Some Conversation Relay speech models use semantic endpointing, which favors waiting for sentence boundaries before finalizing.
 That can increase latency—which is often desirable in real agents to avoid interrupting a user who is still speaking.

 ### Analyze the Turn Gap